Max Herrmann-Neisse: Biography

-In April 1941 he died of a heart attack in London and was buried in East Finchley Cemetery in London.
-His last poems were posthumously published by his wife Leni, who in 1960 committed suicide.
-Like many writers of the time, Max Herrmann-Neisse was quickly forgotten.
+In April 1941, Herrmann-Neiße died of a heart attack in London and was buried in East Finchley Cemetery, then in Finchley, Middlesex.
+His last poems were posthumously published by his wife Gebek, who in 1960 committed suicide.
+Like many writers of the time, Herrmann-Neiße was quickly forgotten.
 It was not until the late 1970s that his works were gradually rediscovered and reissued.

+German extreme metal band Heaven Shall Burn dedicated "Of Forsaken Poets" on Invictus (Iconoclast III) (2010) to Herrmann-Neiße.
+The song is written from his perspective and includes lines from Ein deutscher Dichter bin ich einst gewesen, making it one of the few Heaven Shall Burn songs with German lyrics.